glenn-mcguinness/gene_machine/FinalProposalFeb/FinalProposal.md

 </tbody>
 </table>

-Our project is based on the 2018 paper [Transcriptome and DNA methylome reveal insights into yield heterosis in the curds of broccoli (Brassica oleracea L var. italic)](https://bmcplantbiol.biomedcentral.com/articles/10.1186/s12870-018-1384-4?fbclid=IwAR3glcIlScIMQzxMjWtuaDowqrv7DlZbzAjrTAiHRlXkRfWdyfWgt_BqCW4).
+Our project is based on papers [Transcriptome and DNA methylome reveal insights into yield heterosis in the curds of broccoli (Brassica oleracea L var. italic)](https://bmcplantbiol.biomedcentral.com/articles/10.1186/s12870-018-1384-4?fbclid=IwAR3glcIlScIMQzxMjWtuaDowqrv7DlZbzAjrTAiHRlXkRfWdyfWgt_BqCW4).

 *Refference*